ZenMagick/ZenMagick/zenmagick/plugins/order_total/paymentSurcharge/Readme.txt

 setting 'plugins.paymentSurcharge.conditions'.
 The setting is expected to be a list of arrays with each array being a condition.

-Echo condition consists of the following key/value pairs:
+Condition consists of the following key/value pairs:
 * code
   This identifies the payment module.
 Allowed values are
   # a single string, for example 'cc'